genesiscommunitysuccess/docs/docs/01_getting-started/02_preparation/02_do-you-need-wsl.md

 ---
-title: 'Do you need WSL'
+title: 'Do you need WSL?'
-sidebar_label: 'Do you need WSL'
+sidebar_label: 'Do you need WSL?'
 id: do-you-need-wsl
 ---